 The federal Pets Evacuation and Transportation Standards Act (PETS Act) was passed in 2006 in the wake of the devastation wrought by Hurricane Katrina.
-It is estimated that 250,000 animals may have died in the aftermath of Katrina.
-Moreover, Katrina demonstrated that many pet owners and individuals with service animals would refuse evacuation orders or would take action to rescue animals they were forced to abandon.
-The PETS Act directs the Federal Emergency Management Agency (FEMA) administrator to develop emergency preparedness plans, as well as ensure that state and local emergency plans account for the needs of individuals with household pets and service animals in the planning, response, and recovery periods.
+It is estimated that 250,000 animals died in the aftermath of Katrina.
+Many pet owners and individuals with service animals refused evacuation orders or rescued animals they were forced to abandon.
+The PETS Act directs the Federal Emergency Management Agency (FEMA) administrator to develop emergency preparedness plans that include animals, as well as ensure the adequacy of state and local emergency plans.
 The FEMA administrator may make financial contributions for animal emergency preparedness purposes, including emergency shelter facilities to accommodate individuals with household pets and service animals.
 Moreover, FEMA is authorized to provide rescue, care, shelter, and essential needs for individuals with household pets and service animals, and to the household pets and service animals themselves following a major disaster or emergency.
 42 U.S.C. § 5196.

 FEMA has defined “household pet” as a domesticated animal, such as a dog, cat, bird, rabbit, rodent, or turtle that is traditionally kept in the home for pleasure rather than commercial purposes, that can travel in commercial carriers and be housed in temporary facilities.
 Household pets do not include reptiles (except turtles), amphibians, fish, insects/arachnids, farm animals (including horses), and animals kept for racing purposes.
 FEMA 2017 Public Assistance Program and Policy Guide.